giabaow/pulse-predictor-automator/README.md

 **Pulse Predictor Automator** is a machine learning project designed to predict the likelihood of heart disease based on patient clinical data.
 This project demonstrates **MLOps best practices** by integrating CI/CD workflows, automated training pipelines, model evaluation, and deployment to a Gradio web application.

-It reflects the skills and workflow principles sought for MLOps roles at companies like **AUMOVIO**, including:

 - Automating AI model training and evaluation pipelines
 - Containerized workflows for reproducible AI experiments
 - Efficient management of computational resources